elliotchau/ECO395M-Exercise-2/Problem 3/Exercise_2,_Problem_3.md

     ## [1] 0.4272922

-The true positive rate that correctly predicts viral articles that actually go viral.
+The true positive rate correctly predicts viral articles that actually go viral 20.9% of the time.

 ``` r
 806/(806+3046) #(1,1)/[(1,1)+(0,1)]